thebigpotatoe/face-recognition-docker/README.md

 This repo is the base of the docker hub image thebigpotatoe/face-recognition-docker.
 It wraps the incredible [face-api.js](#https://github.com/justadudewhohacks/face-api.js/) library using nodejs and express to deliver a flexible http server for facial recognition in a container.

-This application can be run in a container directly from docker hub, or the express app can be run locally if desired.
+This application can be run in a container directly from docker hub on multiple architectures, or the express app can be run locally if desired.
 Just follow the Readme for more info.

 ## Contents